Thank you for your interest in UCSC's Sociology Ph.D. program.

 No. Applications are accepted from October 1 through December 15, and students are admitted for the following Fall Quarter only.

-No. First year funding, or other campus/department funding, is decided by the department selection committee and is shown in the offer sent from Graduate Admissions.
-It is important that you answer the application’s Preliminary Questions since certain of these will populate the application with pages that have funding-related questions.
-All applicants will be considered for department funding and campus fellowships for which they may be eligible, if they answer these questions.
+No. First year funding, or other campus/department funding, is decided by the department selection committee and is shown in the offer from Graduate Admissions.
+All applicants will be considered for department funding and campus fellowships for which they may be eligible, if they request consideration at the appropriate places in the application.
 Funding decisions are made by the selection committee and are based on merit.

 The admissions offer, in most cases, is for first-year funding, and may include a combination of fellowships and TAships.
 Some offers may include multi-year funding.
 The only guaranteed funding is that stated in the offer letter.

 Summer is not a graduate academic term, and there is no funding guaranteed during summer.
 Some students do receive TA positions during summer.
-Available positions are more limited and competitive than during the academic year.
+Available positions are very limited and, therefore, more competitive than during the academic year.
 Some students are hired as GSRs during summer.
 But many students do not receive funding during the summer.

 A limited number of campuswide dissertation-year fellowships are awarded each year to doctoral students who are within one year of completing their PhD.
 These fellowships offer a quarterly stipend and payment of full fees in the final dissertation year.

 Most sociology graduate students depend to a large extent upon Teaching Assistantships for funding, and preference for the department TAships is given to available Sociology graduate students, at least through their fourth year.
-Beyond the fourth year, the department’s current TA policy gives preference to students with fewer than twelve TAships.
 University of California system-wide policy restricts students to a maximum total of eighteen [academic year] teaching quarters.

 During spring quarter each year, continuing students submit their preferences for the following year’s TAships, and the TA offers are usually made by early summer.
 A new student, whose offer includes TAships during the first year, will receive the number of TA positions shown in the offer letter, however, new students do not have a choice of assignments in their first year.

-The current TA salary is $5,885 per quarter ($1962 per month).
-Additionally, TAs receive a remission of most graduate student fees.
-In any quarter that a student has a TAship, the majority of fees (including health insurance fees of $965 per quarter) is paid on the student’s behalf; $5,029, of the $5,392 owed for graduate student quarterly fees, is paid directly to the university on the student's behalf.
-There is a balance of ~$363 that the TA must pay out-of-pocket.
+The current TA salary is $5,885 per quarter ($1,962 per month).
+Additionally, TAs receive a remission of most graduate student tuition.
+In any quarter that a student has a TAship, the majority of tuition/fees (including the $1,052 health insurance fee) is paid on the student’s behalf.
+For 13-14, graduate student tuition is $5,472 per quarter; a teaching position would cover $5,117 of that amount, and the student owes a balance of $355 in campus fees.
+(Some students don't owe campus fees.
+For students who advance to candidacy in normative time, Graduate Division will pay 6 consecutive quarters of campus fees immediately following advancement.)

-It is important to note that the TA fee offset does not reduce non-resident supplemental tuition (NRT), so non-resident (out-of-state and international) students must still pay quarterly tuition ($5,034/qtr), unless their offer includes a non-resident tuition fellowship.
+It is important to note that the TA fee offset does not reduce non-resident supplemental tuition (NRT), so non-resident (out-of-state and international) students must still pay quarterly tuition ($5,034 per quarter), unless their offer includes a non-resident tuition fellowship.

-Training is mandatory for all Sociology graduate students before they TA, and is typically offered within the first few days of fall quarter.
+Training is mandatory for all Sociology graduate students before they work in the classroom as TAs.
+Training is typically offered within the first few days of fall quarter.
 The TA Trainer is usually a Sociology graduate student who has advanced to candidacy and who has excellent teaching evaluations.
-The trainer continues to be available - to both new and experienced TAs – for help or advice during the remainder of the year.

 It is very important to fully answer the questions on the application about residency.
-All graduate students pay the same amount in graduate student fees ($5,391/qtr, $16,174/yr), but non-residents also owe non-resident supplemental tuition (NRT).
-Non-resident supplemental tuition is $5,034/qtr, $15,102/yr.
-Out-of-state students who are U.S. citizens or permaent residents may be reclassified as residents for tuition purposes by their second year, at which point they will owe no tuition.
+ALL graduate students pay the same amount in graduate student fees ($5,472 per quarter, $16,416 per year).
+Non-residents (out-of-state and international) also owe non-resident supplemental tuition (NRT).
+Non-resident supplemental tuition is $5,034 per quarter, $15,102 per year.

 Tuition fellowships may be part of the offers made to non-residents, but these are not guaranteed.

-Foreign students have both graduate student fees AND non-resident supplemental tuition until they advance to candidacy.
-Tuition does not reduce to zero in the second year for international students (as it can for U.S. citizens or permanent residents).
-After advancement though, foreign students are exempt from non-resident tuition for three years.
-(If you do not finish the dissertation within the three year period, non-resident tuition will again be charged.)
+International students have both graduate student fees AND non-resident supplemental tuition (NRT) until they advance to candidacy.
+Non-resident tuition does not reduce to zero in the second year for international students (as it can for U.S. citizens or permanent residents).
+After advancement, though, international students are exempt from supplemental non-resident tuition for three years.
+Non-resident tuition resumes if an international student doesn't finish during the three-year period.

 Fee waiver request forms must be received by the Graduate Admissions office at least ten days prior to the department's application deadline.